Genentech/gPKPDviz/README.md

 ## Mission

 gPKPDviz is a dedicated R Shiny application (app) for real-time simulation, visualization, and assessment of Pharmacokinetic/Pharmacodynamic (PK/PD) models, with mrgsolve as the simulation engine.
+It is published in CPT-PSP as tutorial https://ascpt.onlinelibrary.wiley.com/doi/10.1002/psp4.13096

 Packaged in an easy-to-use R-Shiny interface, gPKPDviz is capable of simulating virtual populations and complex dosing and sampling schedules within the app, and when needed, it can also load external datasets to take on whatever complexities for covariate, dosing, and sampling schedules.